 Once you have identified what project changes need to be implemented, they need to be communicated from the top-down.
 All changes in a project could be subject to resistance, and the only way to tackle this is to meld the proposed change into the company culture.
 Senior stakeholders should also provide any specific information about the organization’s resources that can help realise your proposed changes.

 A project transition plan outlines the change, who is responsible for enacting it, what new risks may emerge as a result, and any logistical changes that are required.
 For the introduction of any new software or learning, a thorough knowledge management plan must be created so that it is dispersed properly through the project team.
 Going forward, this plan will be your point of reference to fight off project scope creep.

 Ask your team how they were managed before: was their manager hands-on, or did they trust their team to get on with it?
 Solicit their thoughts on your proposed changes.
 After all, they will be the people enacting them.
 Listening attentively will enable you to delegate effectively.
 You must convey as early as possible that going forward, all communication will be open and transparent.

 For managers and service practitioners, the ILX Group offers a powerful portfolio of globally-accredited learning solutions.
 Project Management Professional (PMP) is one of the world’s most in-demand professional certifications, with certification that’s proven to boost chances of project success in an organization.
 If you specifically are looking to refine your project transition strategy, Managing Successful Programmes Foundation (MSP) is designed to help managers make large-scale organizational change “stick”.
 As part of the syllabus, the MSP Foundation course covers “controlling projects and transition.”

-All of our Foundation level courses have a guaranteed pass, so take that first step today towards professional best practice!
+All our Foundation level courses come with a pass pledge, meaning unsuccessful candidates can retake the exam for free within three months.
+So take that first step today towards professional best practice!